edgedb/edgedb/docs/edgeql/literals.rst

 Numbers
 -------

-There are several numerical types in EdgeDB's type system.
+There are several numerical types in Gel's type system.

 .. list-table::